-There have been no changes to the number of employees and third-party contractors retained during the report period, being one and three respectively, save for one contractor has reverted to a part-time, three-day week on account of reduced requirements within that role.
+There have been no changes to the number of employees and third-party contractors retained during the report period, being one and three respectively, save for one contractor has reverted from the part-time, three-day a week reported in the last period to charging a day-rate as and when required on account of reduced requirements within that role.

-4.4.2 Sanctions checking
+4.3.2 Sanctions checking

 Due to the current political situation and the unusually fast changing list of persons or entities subject to sanctions by the UK, EU or USA, the JSAs must check any beneficiary of a payment or Transfer or Distribution of Client Assets against the current sanctions list within 24 hours of executing the Transfer or Distribution.
-The JSAs are utilising a third-party commercial operator for this process.
+The JSAs are utilising a third-party commercial operator for the process of sanction checking.

-4.5 Communications (Objective 1)
+4.4 Communications (Objective 1)

-4.5.1 Communications with Clients & intermediaries
+4.4.1 Communications with Clients & intermediaries